IBM CephaaS CLI

 ibmcloud sds volume-delete --volume-id VOLUME-ID --url string

-Aliases of volume-delete
+Aliases of volume-delete: vold

 Example command: